MilenaKozhuharova/SoftUni/README.md

 # SoftUni
-Excercises and exams from my journey in SoftUni
+Exercises and exams from my journey in SoftUni